Seva167/Spin-Script/README.md

 3. Set the speed of your rotation.

 4. Press P to pause spin (in "rand" mode difficult to pause).

+5. Press '+' or '-" to change rotation speed

 And press Q to quit (in "rand" mode hold Q until it closes).